 La Jolla Playhouse partners with school districts across the county to place professional theatre educators in the schools for long-term, intensive artist residencies aimed at providing young people with meaningful opportunities to experience, learn about, and create theatre.

 Since 1999 La Jolla Playhouse and the Visual and Performing Arts Department of San Diego County Office of Education, have been recognized as a “Partners-In-Education” site as certified by the John F. Kennedy Center for the Performing Arts in Washington D.C.
-This unique partnership places professional teaching artists in schools with classroom teachers to incorporate theatre activities and exercises into existing curriculum.
-We are currently conducting this program exclusively at Montgomery Elementary School in the Chula Vista Elementary School District where we are piloting the creation of an arts magnet campus with the arts in every classroom across campus throughout the school year.
+This unique partnership places professional teaching artists in schools with classroom teachers to incorporate theatre activities and exercises into existing curriculum as well as provides professional learning opportunities for educators.

-La Jolla Playhouse has been named one of two national partners of the Educational Theatre Association’s JumpStart Theatre program.
+La Jolla Playhouse is a national partner of the Educational Theatre Association’s JumpStart Theatre program.
 This three-year program consists of dedicated curriculum developed by iTheatrics to provide middle school teachers with the skills and resources needed to produce musicals in their schools for the first time.
 From a series of boot camp training sessions to one-on-one mentorship by Playhouse staff, this ground-breaking program is provided to schools free of charge and targets underserved schools in San Diego County that do not already have a Theatre program in place.
-JumpStart Theatre will select three participating middle schools in the spring of 2019 and the program itself will begin in the 2019-2020 school year.
+JumpStart Theatre currently works with 6 San Diego Middle Schools, and will be accepting applications for two-three new middle schools for the 2022-23 school year.

 La Jolla Playhouse is also pleased to partner with schools and teachers to develop specialized workshops and residency programs for the classroom.
 Our teaching artists provide multi-level instruction in stage combat, storytelling, play development, movement and other theatre techniques.
 Requests for workshops and residency programs are welcomed.

-If you are interested in hosting La Jolla Playhouse in your school, please contact Julia Cuppy, Director of Education & Outreach, at (858) 550-1070 x103 or [email protected].
+If you are interested in hosting La Jolla Playhouse in your school, please contact [email protected].